rbawah/temp_notes/wsl_setup.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
 Then restart your computer.

+Troubleshooting
+- If you get virtualization errors, ensure virtualization is enabled in your BIOS/UEFI settings
+- Restart your PC and enter BIOS
+- If you have an Intel Processor, look for something like `Intel VT-X` and enable it.
+- If you have an AMD processor, it will be `AMD-V`, enable it.

 **Step 2: Set WSL 2 as Default**
 - After reboot, open your terminal (**NOT as admin**) and run: